ErikDorstel/midiKnobs/README.md

 The program quickly scans for pots with changed values and immediately sends updates with the new values.
 A second slower loop not depends on level changes and sends updates for all pots within a 16 seconds interval with 1 second steps.

 Optionally, a touch color display with ILI9341 controller chip is supported.
 The display shows the set MIDI parameters as a bar graph.
 The names of the bars can be edited in the "Display.h" file.
-The tree is preconfigured to control the following devices:
+The "Display.h" file is preconfigured to control the following devices:
 - https://github.com/ErikDorstel/octoTron
 - https://github.com/ErikDorstel/sonoTron